EndPointCorp/end-point-blog/2014/12/22/bucardo-replication-trigger-enabling.html.md

    3 |       22 | private
 ```

-## Solution three: Bucardo customcode
+### Solution three: Bucardo customcode

 Bucardo supports a number of hooks into the replication process.
-These are called "customcodes" and consist of Perl code that is invoked by Bucardo.
-To solve the problem at hand, we will create some code for the "code_before_trigger_enable" hook - in other words, right after the actual data copying is performed.
+These are called “customcodes” and consist of Perl code that is invoked by Bucardo.
+To solve the problem at hand, we will create some code for the “code_before_trigger_enable” hook—in other words, right after the actual data copying is performed.
 To create the customcode, we write the actual code to a text file, then do this:

 ```
 $ bucardo add code nophone whenrun=before_trigger_enable sync=pgb src_code=./nophone.pl
 ```

-This creates a new customcode named "nophone" that contains the code inside the local file "nophone.pl".
+This creates a new customcode named “nophone” that contains the code inside the local file “nophone.pl”.
 It runs after the replication, but before the triggers are re-enabled.
-It is associated with the sync named "pgb".
+It is associated with the sync named “pgb”.
 The content of the file looks like this:

 ```
 my $info = shift;